openrewrite/rewrite-docs/getting-started/getting-started.md

 }
 ```
 {% endcode %}
-{% hint style="warning" %}
+{% hint style="info" %}
-The Gradle plugin can only be applied to the _root_ project.
-The tasks on the root project will orchestrate running recipes on all subprojects.
+When applied to a multi-project build, behavior differs depending on whether the plugin is applied to the root project or to a sub-project.
+Applied to the root project, the plugin will parse and refactor all sources from all projects.
+Appiled to any project other than the root project, the plugin will parse and refactor only sources from that project.
 {% endhint %}
 {% endtab %}
 {% endtabs %}